 This view [the sociocultural perspective] has profound implications for teaching, schooling, and education.
 A key feature of this emergent view of human development is that higher order functions develop out of social interaction.
 Vygotsky argues that a child's development cannot be understood by a study of the individual.
 We must also examine the external social world in which that individual life has developed ...
-Through participation in activities that require cognitive and communicative functions, children are drawn into the use of these functions in ways that nurture and "scaffold" them. (pp. 6-7)
+Through participation in activities that require cognitive and communicative functions, children are drawn into the use of these functions in ways that nurture and "scaffold" them. (pp. 6- 7)

 Socioculturally oriented writers have described learning as appropriated (Rogoff, Matusov, & White, 1996) in authentic cultural locations, defining these as communities of practice (Carr, 2001).
 Learning Stories are a research tool that considers the context, location and people involved as all playing a part in learning (Carr et al., 2001).
-In keeping with this view of the significance of daily experience and relationships within a particular context, data was collected using interviews.
+In keeping with this view of the significance of daily experience and relationships within a particular context, data was collected using a focus group (the university in-placement students) in Saudi Arabia.